 My children with some colourful sun conures at Safari World

 I'm sorry if this comes across as negative, but it is something that I feel quite strongly about.

-The following two photos illustrate something that you will find at virtually every tourist attraction, museum and national park in Thailand.
+The following two photos that show admission prices illustrate something that you will find at virtually every tourist attraction, museum and national park in Thailand.

 Safari World entrance fees for foreigners